NewEconoLab/NNS-EN/nns_protocol.rst

     owner_SetXXX(byte[] srcowner,byte[] nnshash,byte[] xxx).

-Xxx are all scripthash.
+Xxx is  scripthash.

-Return value is one byte array；[0] means succeed; [1] means fail
+The return value is one-byte array；[0] means succeed; [1] means fail

 The owner interface accepts both direct signature of account address calls and smart contract owner calls.
 If the owner is a smart contract, the owner should determine their own authority.